Better Than Cinnabon Cinnamon Rolls – light fluffy layers of sweet roll, packed with cinnamon filling, then slathered with creamy glaze.

 - Preheat the oven to 350 degrees F. Allow the rolls to rise for at least 30 minutes while the oven heats.
 Then bake for 20-25 minutes, until the edges are barely golden and the center of each roll is puffed high up.

-- For the Creamy Glaze: While the rolls are in the oven, beat the cream cheese, butter, vanilla, and powdered sugar together until completely smooth.
-The moment the rolls come out of the oven, gently spread half the glaze over the tops and allow it to seep down into the cracks.
+While the rolls are in the oven, beat the cream cheese, butter, vanilla, and powdered sugar together until completely smooth.
+The moment the rolls come out of the oven gently spread half the glaze over the tops and allow it to seep down into the cracks.
 Five minutes later, add more glaze if desired.
 Serve warm or at room temperature.